/ about

 A crossplatform full-stack developer who designs, builds and ships indie products end-to-end.

-I build small, careful software for the open webI design UI, and implement great UX across my developed productsI deploy and self-host everything I build, and have a deep understanding of infrastructure and cloud platformsI build small, careful software for the open webI design UI, and implement great UX across my developed productsI deploy and self-host everything I build, and have a deep understanding of infrastructure and cloud platformsI build small, careful software for the open webI design UI, and implement great UX across my developed productsI deploy and self-host everything I build, and have a deep understanding of infrastructure and cloud platforms
+I build small, careful software for the open webI design UI, and implement great UX across my developed productsI deploy and self-host everything I build — my own Postgres, storage, and reverse proxies includedI build small, careful software for the open webI design UI, and implement great UX across my developed productsI deploy and self-host everything I build — my own Postgres, storage, and reverse proxies includedI build small, careful software for the open webI design UI, and implement great UX across my developed productsI deploy and self-host everything I build — my own Postgres, storage, and reverse proxies included

 Istarted out in 2019 with graphics, UI, UX, and motion design — Figma and Adobe XD before I'd ever opened a code editor in anger.
 The eye came first.
 I still think it's the reason anything I ship feels different from a generic dev shop output.